tanishxmehta/shadow/README.md

 ## Why I made this

-I often found myself forgetting important details about projects, which technologies were used, what version I was on, or when I last worked on it.
+I often found myself forgetting important details about projects, what version I was on, or when I last worked on it.
 Existing project management tools were either too complex or designed for teams.

 Shadow is my solution: a lightweight desktop application that keeps all of my projects organized in one place while remaining fast and simple to use.